borovkovaDasha/BinPacking/README.md

 # BinPacking
-This is repo for course workю
+This is repo for course work.